How Often Does An Underwriter Deny A Loan?

 Between the credit bureaus and the creditors that play a part in developing your credit report, mistakes are bound to happen every now and then.
 These errors can lower your credit score and be a big headache to fix.

 Common errors include outdated information, incorrect payment statuses, wrongfully duplicated negatives, and most importantly, fraudulent accounts.
-Eliminate any chance of error by sifting through your credit report with a fine-toothed comb.
+You should eliminate any chance of error by sifting through your credit report with a fine-toothed comb.
 If you find anything that looks unusual, take the proper steps to dispute your credit report.

 Keep Accounts Open

 When you pay your debt down, try not to close the accounts.
-This could hurt your score because you want to have a variety of accounts open.
-You want to make sure you have a mix of credit cards, auto loans, student loans and potentially personal loans to show you’re adept at handling credit.
+This could hurt your score because you want to have a variety of accounts open, particularly ones that have been open a long time, to show the fullest extent of your credit history.
+It can be beneficial to have a mix of credit cards, auto loans, student loans and potentially personal loans to show you’re adept at handling credit.